 We like that each Happiness Hero has a catchy vision about customer support.
 This way, we keep an accelerated rhythm and learn a lot from each other.
 As Malcolm Gladwell would say — We’re the sum of the five people we spend the most time with.

 Let’s find out who are our witty Happiness Heroes and what keeps them motivated to wake up & help awesome digital makers from the other corner

 of the world.

 When I think about customer support three words come to my mind — patience, knowledge and communication.
-The customer comes to you with a problem and you have to be patient to correctly understand his complaint, then making proof of a good knowledge of your product, to communicate clearly what he has to do in order to solve it.
+The customer comes to you with a problem and you have to be patient to correctly understand his complaint, then make proof of the good knowledge of your product, to communicate clearly what he has to do in order to solve it.
 It’s that simple!

-If I manage to empathize with the customer, then everything is changed.
+If I manage to empathize with the customer, then everything will change.

-If I manage to empathize with the customer, then everything is changed.
-I can understand his needs, I can imagine how important is that for him and I’m able to have the right attitude.
-This is happening only when I put myself in the customer’s shoes for a moment.
-And with this comes the motivation to do the best in helping him.
+If I manage to empathize with the customer, then everything will change.
+I can understand his needs, I can imagine how important they are for him, to be able to have the right attitude.
+This is happening only when I put myself in the customer’s shoes, even for just a moment.
+And with this comes the motivation to do my best in helping them.
 That’s what I think a great customer support is all about.

-The first time that I heard about this job I was so excited because the interaction with the customers is important…and interesting too.
+The first time that I had heard about this job, I was so excited because the interaction with the customers is important…and interesting too.
 It’s so good to hear what the customer needs and to know that you have a solution for him or her.
 This way you can evolve.

 You need to make the user understand why that button is the perfect solution for him.